nuuuwan/news_lk3_data/README.md

 *2025-08-31 05:41:00* · [`adaderanalk`](https://www.adaderana.lk/news/112014/showers-and-strong-winds-expected-in-parts-of-the-country-today-) · `en`

-Several spells of showers will occur in the Western and Sabaragamuwa provinces and in Kandy, Nuwara-Eliya, Galle and Matara districts.
+Several spells of showers are expected in the Western and Sabaragamuwa provinces and in the Kandy, Nuwara-Eliya, Galle and Matara districts today (31), the Department of Meteorology said.

-A few showers may occur in North-western province and in Jaffna district.
+A few showers may occur in the North-western province and in the Jaffna district as well.

-Showers or thundershowers may occur at a few places in Uva province and in Ampara and Batticaloa
+Showers or thundershowers are predicted at a few places in the Uva province and in the Ampara and Batticaloa districts after 2:00 p.m.

-Strong winds of about (40-50) kmph can be expected at times over Western slopes of the central hills

-and in North-central and North-western provinces and in Trincomalee and Hambantota districts.
-The
+Meanwhile, strong winds of about 40-50kmph can be expected at times over the Western slopes of the central hills and in the North-central and North-western provinces and in the Trincomalee and Hambantota districts.

-general public is kindly requested to take adequate precautions to minimize damages caused by
+The general public has been requested to take adequate precautions to minimize damages caused by strong winds.

 ◼️